CarlRibbegaardh/use-trace/apps/todo-example/README.md

 ## Integration with Tracing Library

-This app demonstrates the use of the `useAutoTrace` hook from the tracing library:
+This app demonstrates the use of the `useAutoTracer` hook from the tracing library:

 - Components are automatically tracked for render analysis
 - Helps identify performance bottlenecks and unnecessary re-renders